neural-maze/realtime-phone-agents-course/README.md

 - Connect your ngrok URL to Twilio
 - Start receiving real phone calls!

-🎥 **Join the Live Session**: [Join Premium](https://theneuralmaze.substack.com/subscribe), and you'll receive a notification when we are live on **Sunday, November 23rd at 5PM CET** for a complete walkthrough and Q&A!

 ---

 ## Lesson 2: The Missing Layer in Modern AI Retrieval